2019 FIBA Basketball World Cup Group B: Russia vs. Nigeria

-This was the first game between Russia and Nigeria in the World Cup.
+This was the first meeting between Russia and Nigeria in the World Cup.
 The Russians won against Nigeria in the 2012 FIBA World Olympic Qualifying Tournament for Men, the last competitive game between the two teams.

 Argentina vs. South Korea

-This was the second game between Argentina and South Korea in the World Cup, with the Argentinians winning the first game in 1994.
+This was the second game between Argentina and South Korea in the World Cup, with the Argentinians winning the first matchup in 1994.
 Argentina also won their last competitive game against South Korea in the 1996 Olympics.

 Nigeria vs. Argentina

 This was the third game between Nigeria and Argentina in the World Cup.
-Argentina have won both games, and also won its last competitive game against the Nigerians at the 2016 Olympics.
+Argentina won the two prior meetings, and also won its last competitive game against the Nigerians at the 2016 Olympics.

 South Korea vs. Russia

 This was the first game between South Korea and Russia in the World Cup.
-The Russians won against South Korea in the 2012 FIBA World Olympic Qualifying Tournament for Men, the last competitive game between the two teams.
+The Russians won against South Korea in the 2012 FIBA World Olympic Qualifying Tournament for Men, the last competitive match between the two teams.